montuganesh/supreme-carnival/README.md

 10| 1/4-inch Thrust Bearings |32.54
 3 | 1/4-inch D-shaft, 12 in | 15.16

+\* Optical part of the telescope only

+— Part was on hand, no purchase necessary

 Also used, from available resources:
 ~$20 PLA Printer Filament
 ~$2 assorted nuts, bolts